klaascuvelier/SublimeCommandOnSave/README.md

 =====
 This plugin reads commands from the settings file.
 The commands settings-key is an associative array of paths and their commands.
 Everytime a file is saved, all commands for every matched path-key is executed.

+The path of the file that is being save can get injected into your command with the `_file_` placeholder.

+If your command updates the content of the save file, the file will be reloaded in Sublime afterwards (thanks to @evanj).

 For more info, see the examples